akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Then the last cottage fell behind, and the stone tower of St. Peter’s rose through the tree branches.
 Up close, the church was simple: a nave of pale stone, a porch worn smooth by footsteps, and above the door, a crudely carved saint with a missing nose.
 Older than the tower, that carving.
 Older than the Normans, perhaps.

-A low hum came from the straw skeps near the churchyard wall, where the priest was working among the hives.
+A pervasive hum came from the straw skeps near the churchyard wall, where the priest was working among the hives.
 Beside him stood a woman in a stained apron—the nurse from the river‑bend farm.
 She was holding a small pot, full by the look of it, and when she looked up and saw Godfrey standing there, waiting silently, her eyes sharpened with something that was not quite surprise.
 She nodded to him.

 “And here’s a young man who’s here for a chat, if I’m any judge.”
 She tapped a finger against the side of her nose.
 “You needn’t wait for permission to breathe, you know.”

 The priest turned.
 “You needn’t tease the lad so, Margery.
 He’s only just arrived.”

 The woman shook her head.
 “Common sense, I call it.
 And I’ve not the time to stand about dispensing more of it.
-I’ll only be in the way here and I’ve honey cakes to bake.”
+I’ve honey cakes to bake.”
 She tucked her pot firmly under her arm.
 “Good day to you both.”

 She walked off down the lane towards the river crossing.
 The two men watched her go.